 The Company has approved a deferred stock unit (DSU) plan pursuant to which non-employee directors of the Company may receive their annual equity retainer in the form of DSUs.
 Directors are entitled to elect to receive their annual retainer, committee retainer, and/or committee chair retainer in full or partial DSUs.
 Directors will receive additional DSUs in respect of dividends payable on common shares of the Company based on the value of a DSU at that time.
 During the year, the Company recorded compensation expenses of \$1 million related to the outstanding DSUs in indirect administration.

-(Tabular amounts in millions of dollars, except shares and per share amounts)
+Notes to Consolidated Financial Statements December 31, 2010 and 2009 (Tabular amounts in millions of dollars, except shares and per share amounts)

 16. Share capital, continued:

 Earnings per share